-Jamil Sheriff is the Curriculum Leader of the Jazz course at Leeds College of Music – the largest music student campus in the UK that offers an internationally recognised degree and masters programme with pathways in Jazz, Pop, Classical and Production.
+Jamil Sheriff is the Programme Leader of the Jazz course at Leeds Conservatoire – the largest music student campus in the UK that offers an internationally recognised degree and masters programme.

-Visit the Leeds College of Music web site for more information.
+Visit the Leeds Conservatoire web site for more information.

-As a performer Jamil writes and makes original music.
-He has also enjoyed playing with artists such as Ingrid Jensen, Dave Liebman, Terell Stafford, Pete King, Henry Lowther, Gareth Lockrane, Josh Kemp, Richard Iles, Neil Yates and Colman Brothers.
+As a performer/composer Jamil is a prolific artist who has spent his career creating new music for a variety of ensembles, including his acclaimed octet, big band, trio and collaborative project Rafe’s Dilemma.
+He has also enjoyed performing with artists such as Ingrid Jensen, Dave Liebman, Terell Stafford, Baptiste Herbin, Lukas Oravec, Pete King, Henry Lowther, Gareth Lockrane, Josh Kemp, Richard Iles, Neil Yates and Colman Brothers.

 Manchester Evening News An instinctive melodist, the frontline is an extension of his own colourful piano: A quiet marvel.

 sandybrownjazz.co.uk A true piano trio, and that’s what the Jamil Sheriff Trio represents, is as close as we get to three being one.
 There is nowhere to hide, each component part is a necessity… put the music onto your system and you are in no doubt, this is serious trianglular music in the business of creation.

 The Guardian Classy contemporary jazz with a personal stamp